ReallySecureShell/ARCSv0.01/README.md

 # ARCSv0.01
 Using a ComputerCraft or CC:Tweaked computer this Lua script will automatically adjust the reactor's control rods based upon the current power demand.

+## Setup
+In-order to connect the computer to the reactor, place the computer directly against the `Reactor Computer Port` and copy this script into your `/` or `disk/` directory.
+To make sure the script will run automatically whenever the computer is started, rename it to `startup` if it isn't already.

 ## Configuration
 Although not required, there are a few different configuration options.
 A configuration file named `arcs.config` will be generated in the `/` directory if a disk drive is not present, otherwise it will be generated in `disk/`.